 In last year’s blog post regarding 2013 consumer trends predictions, we commented on a theme we were seeing: health and wellness.
 As we researched and read industry news on consumer trend predictions for 2014, we found the theme to be similar with the addition of convenience.

-According to another report put out by the market research firm, RTS Resource, consumers are increasingly looking for convenient, prepared products that allow them a “feel-good” experience by performing the last step of the preparation, unlike straight ready meals that go directly in the oven.
-By having these products available, it may absolve some of the guilt felt by consumers who say they do not want to spend any more than an average of 25 minutes preparing a meal.
-They also see a trend in consumers seeking out natural protein within convenient products as interest in high protein diets continues to grow.
-RTS Resource also predicts a trend in consumers seeking healthy alternatives of recognizable products that push interesting ingredients and exciting flavor blends as opposed to being marketed as a health food.
+According to another report by the market research firm, RTS Resource, consumers are increasingly looking for convenient, prepared products that allow them a “feel-good” experience by performing the last step of the preparation, unlike straight-ready meals that go directly into the oven.
+Having these products available it may absolve some of the guilt felt by consumers who say they do not want to spend any more than an average of 25 minutes preparing a meal.
+They also see a trend in consumers seeking out natural protein within convenient products as interest in high-protein diets continues to grow.
+RTS Resource also predicts a trend in consumers seeking healthy alternatives of recognizable products that push interesting ingredients and exciting flavor blends instead of being marketed as healthy food.

-In the era of social media—where we can connect through culture, news, stories and experiences from all over the world at lightening speeds—there is great opportunity for the food industry.
+In the era of social media—where we can connect through culture, news, stories and experiences from all over the world at lightning speeds—there is a great opportunity for the food industry.
 Social media allows consumers to learn about the products they love to eat and connect with brands on a social level like never before.
 The SuperMarketGuru predicts that in 2014, we will see technology shape how consumers shop, influence their food preferences and change what product brands offer to meet consumer needs.
-To read more on the SuperMarket Guru’s food trend predictions for 2014, clickhere.